gearglow/ReptiliaWithATwist/The List.md

 Elysia raised an eyebrow.
 "Oh?
 What do you mean?"

 Janet assumed a preparing-to-give-a-lecture pose.
 "If you recall, there is a formal oath to bind a house elf.
 You can think of this as the Bond of Agency, for reference.
 It makes the elf an agent of the House, so that it may act in service to the House.
 It does not make the elf a *member* of the House.
 When you added in the line about being part of the family, the nature of the bond changed.
 Instead of a Bond of Agency, it became a Bond of Brotherhood.
 While you both now act in the interests of House Potter -- especially as the last two members of House Potter -- there is no subservience.
 This is a bond of equals.
-As far as Magic is concerned, you two are siblings now.
+As far as the bond is concerned, you two are siblings now.
 And thanks to the bond, you two will begin to instinctively act as siblings towards each other."

 Elysia's eyes widened at that.
 "Woah!
 I have a brother!?
 This is so cool!
 I've always wanted a proper family..."